-Sometimes I want the comforting, velvety, pillowiness of mashed potato, or the sweet decadence of chocolate cake.
+Sometimes I crave the comforting, velvety, pillowiness of mashed potato, or the sweet decadence of chocolate cake.
 And sometimes I’ll have them, enjoy, and move on.
 Or feel guilty.
-One or the other.
+One or the other!

 But when I’m really on a low-carb mission, and I don’t want to ruin it, I don’t want to make it too tough on myself either.
-This is where these low-carb substitutes have really sorted me out.
+And that’s when these low-carb substitutes have really sorted me out!

 Many of the swaps I’ll give you are not just lower in carbs – for helping to control weight and blood sugar – but are better for you nutritionally in other ways too.
-I’ll give you the numbers to show how many carbs you’re saving (and calories and other nutrients if you’re counting them), plus info about other ways in which the swaps rank better in health terms than the originals.
+I’ll give you the numbers to show how many carbs you’re saving (and calories and other nutrients if you’re counting them).
+And I’ll also give you some info about other ways in which the swaps rank better in health terms than the originals.

-That certainly applies to this week’s recipe for a side-dish of roasted cauliflower couscous (for which I took inspiration from Tom Kerridge’s Dopamine Diet book).
+And that certainly applies to this week’s recipe for a side-dish of Low-Carb Roasted Cauliflower Couscous (for which I took inspiration from UK Michelin-starred chef Tom Kerridge’s Dopamine Diet book).
 It’s a great swap for couscous (obvs), but also for rice or pasta.
-It looks the part and has the bite that couscous does.
+It looks the part, and has the bite that couscous does too.
 And I find that it performs the ‘soaking-up-sauce’ function of all those high-carb hitters really well.

 As I write this, it’s a scorching hot Friday afternoon at the start of a UK Bank/Public Holiday weekend.
-For those of you having a few people round, this cauliflower couscous would also go great served as a warm or cold salad as part of a low-carb BBQ.
+So if you’ve got a few people coming round, this Low-Carb Roasted Cauliflower Couscous would also go great served as a warm or cold salad e.g. alongside a low-carb BBQ.